bitsofcotton/ddpmopt/README.md

 # Tips around c++ compilers
 Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

-# PprogressionOnce hypothesis
+# P01 hypothesis
-The PprogressionOnce predictor makes the hypothesis the structure converges in some of the internal states meaning.
+The P01 predictor makes the hypothesis the structure is continus enough in first order.

 In the case there's brand new observation on the states on each pixel/image context should have the next image condition, we fail with this predictor.
 This is the specification of this implementation, so is intended to be so.

-Also, we drop some-step slip prediction they causes advantages in some conditions.
-They're the condition when we met some of the structure period on each input stream.
+Getting better result for us humans, we should use ongoing text-based trained graphics deeplearning softwares found on somewhere on the Internet.
+This is because they returns text structure valid graphics.
+So our results aims to work with ddpm noised input without any of the tags returns better next image.

 # Usage:
     ./predg(32|64)?(mp)? <in0.ppm> ...